 This is an important time for all Catholics and a critical time to invest our energies in discerning the future together.
 FutureChurch will do our part to make sure the voices of all Catholics are heard during this next two years in the lead up to the 2023 Synod in Rome.

-FutureChurch will hold a series of 1 hour sessions on the six Wednesdays of Lent focusing on a different topic each session.
-As we discuss and discern together, we will ask each participant to complete a survey that allows each person to convey their most cogent ideas for our final report.
-After the sessions are completed, we will compile the final report between Easter and Pentecost and send that report off to Rome (copying our bishops and the papal nuncio) in the Spirit of Pentecost.
+FutureChurch held a series of sessions on the six Wednesdays of Lent focusing on a different topic each session.
+A survey allowed each person to convey their most cogent ideas for our final report.
+We will compile the final report between Easter and Pentecost and send that report off to Rome (copying our bishops and the papal nuncio) in the Spirit of Pentecost.

 Our Synod Resource contains the Scripture texts and prayers – including our adapted version of the Synod prayer – for each session.